ImplicitCoder/shoutbox/README.md

-Simple shoutbox, ready to add to your project
+Simple shoutbox, ready to add to your project.

+Just insert {{> shoutbox}} anywhere into your HTML.